WHAT IS YOGA THERAPY?

 The yogic model of health is unique because it addresses every aspect of life rather than considering each body part or system separately.
 Yoga therapy is a safe way of working with the natural capacity of your body and mind to optimize well-being.

-Yoga therapists have in-depth training to help them assess and keep their clients safe.
-They work with you to address your specific goals while considering any limitations you might be experiencing.
-The practices your yoga therapist recommends could include:
+As a Yoga Therapist, and psychotherapist, I have had in-depth training to assess and keep my clients safe.
+I will work with you to address your specific goals while considering any limitations you might be experiencing.
+The practices I may recommend could include:

 - Movement ranging from gentle to vigorous